cancng/cancng/README.md

 Web Developer
 -------------

-I am a full-stack web developer.
-I’m currently a computer science student.
-I am coding my projects using TypeScript.
-I use React for frontend applications.
-For the backend, I use Node.js.
+I am a full-stack software developer, and I code my projects using TypeScript.
+For frontend applications, I use React, and for the backend, I prefer Node.js.
+Currently, I am working as a Flutter Developer.

 * 🌍  I'm based in Turkey
 * ✉️  You can contact me at [me@mahmutcan.dev](mailto:me@mahmutcan.dev)